meaten/meaten.github.io/_publications/2019_MVA_loose_fitting.md

 excerpt: "This paper proposes a framework for automatically annotating the keypoints of a human body in images for learning 2D pose estimation models."
 date: 2019-05-27
 venue: '2019 16th International Conference on Machine Vision Applications (MVA)'
-citation: 'Takuya Matsumoto, Kodai Shimosato, Takahiro Maeda, Tatsuya Murakami, Koji Murakoso, Kazuhiko Mino, Norimichi Ukita.
-MVA 2019.'
+citation: 'Matsumoto, T., Shimosato, K., Maeda, T., Murakami, T., Murakoso, K., Mino, K., & Ukita, N. (2019, May).
+Automatic human pose annotation for loose-fitting clothes.
+In 2019 16th International Conference on Machine Vision Applications (MVA) (pp. 1-6).
+IEEE.'
 ---
 This paper proposes a framework for automatically annotating the keypoints of a human body in images